RealPaiLab/BIONIC/README.md

 5. Activate Python virtual environmentsource by doing `source /project/6059997/BIONIC_ENV/bin/activate`
 6. Run `python -m bionic.run -config <path_to_your_config_file.json>` for your task.
 If you see `Using CUDA`, it means your program is using GPU.
+7. Feature files will be under `bionic/output/ ` folder.
+This will be used in post-BIONIC classification script.
+Please see https://github.com/RealPaiLab/DL_classifier for post-BIONIC scirpt.
+To run post-BIONIC classification script, please clone `DL_classifier` repo and use `svm_classification.py` or `mlp_classification.py` under `DL_classifier`.

 ### Common Installation Issues